niplav/site/against_applause.md

 * Find out how culturally universal clapping/audible appreciation of performance is
 * Find out what art theories claim about how to present art
-* Find out about the evolutionary/cultural history of clapping, and make a summary (put on wikipedia)
+* Find out about the evolutionary/cultural history of clapping, and make a summary (put on Wikipedia)
-* Read the wikipedia articles about applause/clapping, and perhaps improve them
+* Read the Wikipedia articles about applause/clapping, and perhaps improve them
 * Similar criticisms?
 * Differences of type and scope of applause in different forms of music.